If you are visiting the Bodleian Law Library for the first time then below are some things that may help you.

 What about online resources?

-A lot of legal online resources are restricted to current OU Members.
+A lot of legal online resources are restricted to full, current OU Members with an Oxford SSO.
+(This is for licensing reasons.)
 Ask a member of staff if you are unsure whether you can access them.

 There is more information on the photocopying pages about where the machines are, prices and the PCAS payment system.